Nancy T. Chang

 Chang Tang Chang (née Tang Nanshan; 唐南珊 (Táng Nánshān); born 1950), also known by her English name Nancy Chang, is a Taiwanese biochemist.
 She co-founded the biopharmaceutical company Tanox in 1986.
 She also developed the asthma drug Xolair.
 In June 2003, the U.S. Food and Drug Administration (FDA) approved Xolair, the first biotech product cleared for treating those with asthma related to allergies.
 Tanox was also active in the development of TNX-355, an antibody for the treatment of HIV/AIDS.
 In 2007, Tanox was sold to Genentech for $919 million.

 Early life and education

 Chang was born in Taiwan in 1950.
-Her mother was a surgeon and her father was a civil engineer; they were wealthy waishengren who migrated to Taiwan after their marriage during the Great Retreat.
+Her mother was a surgeon and her father was a civil engineer; they were wealthy waishengren who migrated to Taiwan during the Great Retreat, shortly after marrying.

 Chang studied chemistry and physics at Taipei First Girls' High School in Taipei.
 After graduation, she attended National Tsing Hua University, where one of her undergraduate teachers was Nobel Prize laureate Yuan T. Lee and one of her classmates was scientist Tse Wen Chang.
 Chang married Tse a few days before traveling to the United States, where both had received scholarships for graduate school: Chang at Brown University and Tse Wen at Harvard University.
 Chang also completed additional undergraduate studies at Brown University.

 On the plane ride to the United States, Chang read James Watson’s book on the discovery of the double helix.
 This sparked her interest in biology, which she had not previously studied.
 Chang subsequently changed her academic focus to biology and transferred to Harvard University to study medical sciences at Harvard Medical School.
 The Changs were among the first international students at the Harvard Division of Medical Sciences, but Chang had to overcome an initially poor comprehension of English.
 She earned her Ph.D. in biological chemistry from Harvard Medical School in 1981.